Planning for Spring Semester 2022

 If you are interested in Curricular Practical Training (work authorization typically used for internships), be aware that you have to be inside the U.S. for a full academic year before you are eligible for CPT.

-Undergraduate students, if you chose not to enroll for Spring 2021, you have the option of deferring to Fall 2021 or Spring 2022.
-You will keep any scholarship awards you have been offered.
+Undergraduate students, if you chose not to enroll for Spring 2022, you have the option of deferring to a future semester.
+You can defer your application or admission by returning to your Atlas.IU account and selecting a future semester.

 Graduate students, work with your academic department to determine what deferral options are available.